voscarmv/Geomagnetic-storm-notifier/README.md

 # Geomagnetic-storm-notifier
-Solar storm notifications for gnome notifications
+Solar storm notifications for the gnome notifier